Which is the best gaming keyboard? What distinguishes the keyboards? And what should you pay attention to? We’ll tell you in our guide.

-Another point you should keep in mind when buying is the so-called ghosting.
-This is a phenomenon that is particularly noticeable in cheaper keyboards with rubber domes.
-When gambling it is often necessary to use several keys at the same time.
-With some models it happens that instead of the selected keys, a nearby one is triggered, although it was not struck at all.
-Or that the selected key combination does not work correctly.
-This is due to the way it was interconnected during manufacture.
+Another point you should consider when buying is the so-called ghosting.
+This is a phenomenon that is especially noticeable in cheaper keyboards with rubber domes.
+When gaming, it is often necessary to use several keys at the same time.
+With some models it happens that instead of the selected keys, a nearby one is triggered, although it wasn’t hit at all.
+Or that the selected key combination doesn’t work properly.
+This is due to the way it was connected during manufacturing.

-Ghosting is a nuisance that can be handled with keyboards that are mechanical in nature and have “anti-ghosting” in the features.
-But take a close look at the explanations in the manual, because there are a few keyboards that only provide the usual areas with anti-ghosting.
-So for gamers, that would be WASD.
-If you also need other key combinations frequently, you should keep an eye on them.
+Ghosting is a nuisance that can be avoided with keyboards that are mechanical in nature and have “anti-ghosting” in the features.
+Look closely at the explanations in the manual though, because there are a few keyboards that only have anti-ghosting in the common areas.
+For gamers, that would be WASD.
+But if you also need other key combinations frequently, you should keep an eye on this.

-The Key-Rollover is a good match for the topic, indicating how many keys you can press at the same time without the system falling into ghosting or causing other problems.
+In keeping with the theme is the key rollover, which shows how many keys you can press at once without the system going into ghosting or other problems.

-A bit opposite to ghosting is the N-Key-Roll Over, which is also called Full N-Key-Roll Over.
-At first, this actually only means that all keys that are pressed at the same time give a feedback at the same time.
+A bit in contrast to ghosting is the N-key roll over.
+First of all, it actually just means that all keys that are pressed at the same time also give feedback at the same time.
 The N in the name is a variable that applies to all keys.
-If, due to the keyboard, it is not possible for all keys to register at the same time, the number is replaced by the variable.
+If the keyboard does not allow all keys to register at the same time, the number is replaced by the variable.

 - The first key is overwritten

-Let’s just think about a live example: You play a shooter like Battlefield, CoD or a current Battle Royale-title.
-Running, jumping and shooting or reloading are essential actions, which in the best case even take place simultaneously.
+Let’s just think about a live example: you’re playing a shooter like Battlefield, CoD, or a recent battle royale title.
+Running, jumping and shooting or reloading are essential actions, and in the best case scenario, they even happen simultaneously.
 At least if you want to be faster than your opponent.
-If you only have a 2-key roll over keyboard, it’s gonna be hard.
-Because either you stop, jump and shoot or you continue to run and jump – all three actions at the same time cannot be executed with it.
+If you only have a 2-key roll over keyboard, this becomes difficult.
+Because either you stop, jump and shoot or you keep running while jumping – all three actions can’t be performed at the same time.

-Double-Shot Molding – The Double Injection Moulding Process
+Double-Shot Molding – The Double Injection Molding Process

-Nowadays, keyboards are much more durable and have stable keys that don’t fall apart even during long LAN parties.
-In order to keep the keycaps especially stable, a double-shot molding is used during production.
+Nowadays, keyboards are much more durable and have sturdy keys that don’t fall apart right away even during long LAN parties.
+In order to keep the keycaps extra sturdy, a double-shot molding is used in the manufacturing process.
 As the name suggests, this happens in two (double) steps.